-The ten new entrants will have to undergo reform of nationalized industries, tackle corruption, strengthen their judiciary systems (a key problem in these countries is the lack of strong courts) and their administrative capacities to implement the EU rules (e.g., on food safety), eliminate conflicting tax rules, end political cronyism and politically driven appointments to the civil service and public companies (there is widespread politization of public-sector jobs), reform their public finances, strengthen their weak economic management, reduce industry's subsidies, reform and in many cases privatize their large and outmoded public companies (e.g., in Poland 2,000 state-owned companies generate a fourth of employment and GDP), introduce competition in many economic sectors, improve the overall business climate (by promoting privatization, fair taxation, deregulation, investment, and by limiting abuses of market power), strengthen financial regulation, develop transparent procurements procedures, and uphold EU rules.
-One of the consequences of concerns over the ability of these countries to move ahead in these areas (and also an outcome of Greece's integration experience) has been the inclusion of so-called safeguard clauses into the accession treaties that allow the EU to suspend certain privileges (such as structural funds and farm aid) if the new member states breach the single market rules.
+The ten new entrants will have to undergo reform of nationalized industries, tackle corruption, strengthen their judiciary system (a key problem in these countries is the lack of strong courts) and their administrative capacities to implement the EU rules (i.e. on food safety), eliminate conflicting tax rules, put an end to political cronyism and politically driven appointments to the civil service and public companies (there is widespread politization of public -sector jobs), reform their public finances, strengthen their weak economic management, reduce industry's subsidies, reform and in many cases privatize their large and outmoded public companies (i.e. in Poland 2,000 state owned companies generate one fourth of employment and GDP), introduce competition in many economic sectors, improve the overall business climate (by promoting privatization, fair taxation, deregulation, limit abuses to market power, and investment), strengthen financial regulation, develop transparent procurement procedures, and uphold EU rules.
+One of the consequences of concerns over the ability of these countries to move ahead in these areas (and also an outcome of Greece's integration experience) has been the inclusion of so-called safeguard clauses into the accession treaties to allow the EU to suspend privileges (such as structural funds and farm aid) in certain areas if the new member states breach the single market rules.
 Moreover, EU enlargement will increase competition and force the liberalization of economic sectors in these states, and the CAP will bring not just subsidies but also more regulation and competition.
-Finally, the ability of the new member states to prepare viable projects to qualify for partial EU financing and to raise matching funds will also determine their success in capitalizing from EU accession.
+Finally, the ability of the new member states to prepare viable projects to qualify to be partially financed with EU funds and to raise matching funds, will also determine their success in capitalizing on EU accession.

 Furthermore, the levels of financial support from European policies (cohesion and structural funds, or the CAP) will also be far more limited for the new member states compared with previous enlargement processes.
-The new accession treaty provides 40.8bn euros in EU aid for the ten states for 2004-6 (and an additional 1bn from regional aid for Poland).
-This represents just 0.15 percent of the EU GDP.
-This figure is gross, however, and the net transfer of funds will be even smaller after taking account of the contributions of the new member states to EU funds (with some analysts estimating that it could be as little as 12bn euros-or just 4% of the EU budget, or 0.05 of the EU GDP).
-Since the average per capita income of the new member states is 44 percent of the EU average and their GDP is just 5 percent of the EU GDP, these funds will be hardly enough to help them close this gap.
-With this level of support, it has been estimated that it will take more than twenty years to narrow this gap.
-To put these figures in perspective: Greece has received more than 35bn euros from the EU since accession and during 1994-99, and EU aid accounted for 1.5 percent of GDP in Spain and 3.3 percent in Portugal.
+The new accession treaty provides 40.8bn euros in EU aid for the ten states for the period 2004-2006 (and an additional 1bn for Poland from regional aid).
+This represents just 0.15% of the EU GDP.
+However, this figure is gross and the net transfer of funds will be even smaller after taking account of the contributions of the new member states to EU funds (with some analysts estimating that it could be as little as 12bn euros-or just 4% of the EU budget, or 0.05% of the EU GDP).
+Since the average per capita income of the new member states is 44% of the EU average and their GDP is just 5% of the EU's GDP, these funds will be hardly enough to help them close this gap.
+With this level of support it has been estimated that it will take over 20 years to narrow this gap.
+To put these figures in perspective: Greece has received more than 35bn euros from the EU since accession, and during the period 1994-1999, EU aid accounted for 1.5% of GDP in Spain and 3.3% in Portugal.